-Many small businesses are still on the fence about using SMS text messaging as a tool to communicate with their target customers.
+Many small businesses are still on the fence about using SMS text messaging as a tool to communicate with their targeted opted-in customers.
 One major reason?
 The hefty $500 – $1500 fine per spam text message but this is 100% avoidable.

 As you may already know, the Telephone Consumer Protect Act (TCPA) restricts unsolicited telemarketing, including SMS text messaging.
-If unfortunately, you send out an unsolicited text message blast to a large group of customers, the fine could amount to thousands of dollars.
+If you send out an unsolicited text message to people without their consent the fine could amount to thousands of dollars.

 The good news is that you can easily avoid spamming in SMS marketing as long as your customers opt in to receive text messages from you.
 So to help you get started with SMS text messaging for your small business, here are the most important rules to follow.

 Do’s and Don’ts